7 min to read

 For example, there is a different effect when we put "mocha" on a product instead of just "brown," although they can be the same tone.

-The Psychology of colors in Marketing.
+The Psychology of Colors in Marketing.

 Now with these tips in mind, it is a great idea to check out the most common attributes for each color and see how we could use them or even mix them to create the right personality and an excellent image for all our branding and advertising.
 For this, we'll take some references from the article Digital Synopsis.